-There are no bicycle and pedestrian trails within the Town.
-The Town does have approximately 8 miles of snowmobile trails, a component of the larger 225-mile County-wide system.
+There are currently no bicycle and/or pedestrian trails in the Town.
+The Town does have approximately 17 miles of snowmobile trails, a component of the larger 225-mile County-wide system.

 Map 5.1 displays the Town's roads, rail, and trails.